AGorkovenko/angular-2-froala/README.md

 import {FormsModule, ReactiveFormsModule} from "@angular/forms";
 import {AppComponent} from "./app.component";

-// Import to your module
-import {AfeEditorModule} from "./afe-editor/afe-editor.module";
+// Import to your main or other module import {AfeEditorModule} from "./afe-editor/afe-editor.module";

 @NgModule({